Vatsal565/desktop-assistant/readme.md

     pip install pyttsx3 datetime speech_recognition wikipedia smtplib
     ```

-2. **Configuration**: Update the `GMAIL_ID` and `GMAIL_PASS` variables with your Gmail credentials.
+2. **Configuration**: Update the `GMAIL_ID` and `GMAIL_PASS` variables with your Gmail credentials by creating .env file.
 Additionally, customize the contacts dictionary with the email addresses of your desired recipients.

 3. **Path Configuration**: Adjust paths for web browsers, music directories, and any other applications to match your system setup.